andrasq/node-qibl/README.md

     new QuickId().parseId('1fkbndu7p-sys2-0008');
     // => { time: 1636776212729, sys: '-sys2-', seq: 8 }

+### timebase = new Timebase( )

+Fast source of approximate timestamps designed for efficient back-to-back calls.
+Reuses the current timestamp for up to 5 milliseconds or 50 calls, whichever occurs first.

+#### timebase.getNewerTimestamp( when )

+Wait until the time has passed `when` milliseconds, and return the new current ms.
+The wait is blocking, this call is intended for finding ms transition boundaries not sleeping.

 ### new Stopwatch( )

 Restartable nanosecond resolution stopwatch timer.
 Stopwatch timers check the time-of-day clock